Available in English, Spanish and German, with other languages coming.

-Is the brain’s response to attack essentially the same – controlled by the circuitry of fear, running on reflexes and habits – during sexual assault, physical assault, and military combat?
+Is the brain’s response to attack essentially the same – controlled by the defense/fear circuitry, running on reflexes and habits – during sexual assault, physical assault, and military combat?

-What are the implications of the answers to those questions – for people who've been sexually assaulted, for those who investigate and prosecute such crimes, and for everyone else who encounters or knows someone who's been sexually assaulted?
+The answers have big implications for people who've been sexually assaulted, for those who investigate and prosecute such crimes, and for everyone else who knows or works with someone who's been sexually assaulted.

 The answers, it turns out, are the same in every culture.
-Everywhere people live around the world, the most common responses of sexual assault victims are basically the same.
+Everywhere people live around the world, the most common responses of people during sexual assaults are basically the same.

-Evolution programmed these responses into our brains long before we were sophisticated enough to create cultures, and long before we began to misunderstand and misjudge victims with culture-based expectations of how women and men “should” respond while being sexually assaulted and “should” remember such experiences.
+Evolution sculpted them into our brains long before we were sophisticated enough to create cultures, long before we began to misunderstand and misjudge sexual assault survivors with culture-based expectations of how women and men “should” respond during assaults and remember them later.

 Why Many Rape Victims Don't Fight or Yell

 Published in June 2015, this brief essay explains basic brain responses to being attacked, including sexually.
-It also has links to key scientific review articles on the brain bases and evolutionary origins of commonly misunderstood effects of the fear circuitry taking over: impairment of the prefrontal cortex, survival reflexes (e.g., freezing, tonic immobility) and ineffective habit behaviors.
+It also has links to key scientific review articles on the brain bases and evolutionary origins of commonly misunderstood effects of the defense/fear circuitry taking over: impairment of the prefrontal cortex, survival reflexes (e.g., freezing, tonic immobility) and ineffective habit behaviors.